luapower/website/www/md/faq.md

 ## I got luapower, how do I make an app with it?

-This is where it gets weird.
 Luapower is supposed to be self-contained, so you have to add your scripts to the luapower directory, among all the other Lua files in there.
+To run a script type `./luajit myscript.lua` (that is `luajit myscript.lua` on Windows) from inside the luapower directory (you can also [bundle] your app into a self-contained executable and run that).
+If you downloaded luapower with [luapower-git][multigit], it's a good idea to keep your files under version control too:

+	mgit init myrepo
+	mgit add -f myscript.lua
+	mgit commit -m "my first commit"
+	mgit myrepo remote add origin https://github.com/myuser/myrepo
+	mgit push -u origin/master

+## You mean I have to mix my code with yours?
+That's gross!

 This idea of mixing your code with someone else's can be appalling at first (especially since it's pretty crowded in there already), but if you keep your app files with git they will be tracked separately of everything else so you're not really mixing